makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-A script that displays all users and their hom directories sorted by the user
+A script that removes all the lettrs C and c from the input